michaellui67/FinNewsBot/README.md

 ### Hugging Face Models

-You can change the LLM model by setting `HF_MODEL_NAME` in your `.env` file.
+You can change the LLM model by setting `HF_MODEL_NAME` in your `main.py` file.
 The bot uses Hugging Face's Inference API, so you don't need to download models locally.
 Some recommended models:
 - `deepseek-ai/DeepSeek-R1` (default) - Advanced reasoning model
 - `meta-llama/Llama-3.1-8B-Instruct` - High-quality instruction following
 - `mistralai/Mistral-7B-Instruct-v0.2` - Fast and efficient